About the Yomiuri Shimbun Group

 The Yomiuri Shimbun has three headquarters in Tokyo, Osaka and Fukuoka.
 Each headquarters has an editorial department that handles reporting; an advertising department in charge of newspaper ad sales and production; and a sales department.
 Each also contains a production department responsible for building and maintaining the logistics system that spans from receiving articles to printing and shipping the paper; a culture and sports project department that handles exhibitions, sports events and other events; a human resources and administration department.
 The Tokyo head office also has a digital services department.

 The Yomiuri Shimbun by the numbers

-- ※1Data of circulation and overseas reporting bases are as of November 2016, other data are as of April 2017.
+- ※1Data of overseas bases are as of Novermber, that of domestic bases are as of October 2018, other data are as of April 2018.

 - ※2Including Yomiuri Center stores and stores that also carry other newspapers

 |Europe||London (General Bureau of Europe), Paris, Brussels, Geneva, Berlin, Rome, Moscow|

 |Americas||Washington (General Bureau of the Americas), New York, Los Angeles, Havana, Rio de Janeiro|

 |East Asia||Beijing (General Bureau of China), Shanghai, Shenyang, Guangzhou, Hong Kong, Taipei, Seoul|

 |Southeast Asia||Bangkok (General Bureau of Asia), Jakarta, Hanoi|